Last updated on June 10th, 2019

 Go to Your Immigrant Visa I

-Prior to attending the interview, you’ll be given instructions to get your fingerprints taken.
+Prior to attending the interview, you may be given instructions to get your fingerprints taken.

 You’ll also need to bring with you and present the results of a medical exam, conducted by a consulate-approved physician.
 This exam is intended to make sure that you’re not inadmissible for medical reasons.